dirkgroenen/viewport-checker/README.md

 Options
 -------
-The current available options are:
+The currently available global options are:
 ```code
 $('.dummy').viewportChecker({
     classToAdd: 'visible', // Class to add to the elements when they are visible